-A general health diet aims to maintain overall well-being, support a balanced lifestyle, and prevent chronic diseases by emphasizing nutrient-dense foods and healthy eating habits.
+A general health diet aims to maintain overall well-being, support a balanced lifestyle, and prevent chronic diseases by emphasizing nutrient-dense foods and portion control.

 A diabetic diet is essential for managing blood sugar levels, preventing complications, and supporting overall health by focusing on balanced, controlled carbohydrate intake.